‘Biscuits’

 Mouldy moulds!

 Making the ‘Biscuit’ panel began with taking direct plaster casts of actual biscuits in order to create multiple slipcasting moulds.
 During this early stage, having many opened packets of biscuits laying around, the studio was filled with a sickly sweet smelling mix of vanilla, coconut, orange and chocolate.
-Over time, sugar and other organic traces within the plaster – that had leached out from the biscuits – developed into moulds of various types and colours as shown in the image.
+Over time, sugar and other organic traces within the plaster – that had leached out from the biscuits – developed into fungal moulds of various types and colours as shown in the image.